jacob-pro/astro-tablets/README.md

 # Astro Tablets

-A tool designed for dating the events in ancient Babylonian Astronomical Texts independent from any external assumptions about their chronology.
+A tool designed for dating the events in ancient Babylonian Astronomical Texts whilst making as few assumptions as possible about their chronology.
 (See [Methodology](./documents/methodology.md) for more info about how the texts are interpreted)

 Using the [Skyfield](https://rhodesmill.org/skyfield/) library for Python we generate tables of data to covering all the events in a specific tablet.

-The data is saved in an SQLite db which can then be queried for the best match.
+The data tables are saved in a SQLite db which can then be queried for the best match.

 ## Features